Kintyre/ksconf/docs/source/install.md

 From the [GitHub releases][gh-releases] page , grab the file name `ksconf-*-standalone` and copy it to a `bin` folder and rename it `ksconf`.

-This file is just a zip file, prepended with a shebang that tricks the OS to launch Python, and then Python run the __main__.py module located inside of the zip file.
-This is more officially supported in Python 3.x, but works as far back as Python 2.6.
+This file is just a zip file, prepended with a shebang that tells the OS to launch Python, and then Python run the `__main__.py` module located inside of the zip file.
+This is more better supported in Python 3.x, but works as far back as Python 2.6.
 It worked during testing.
 Good luck!